elusivecodes/FyreForge/README.md

     - `default` is a string representing the column default value, and will default to *null* (no default).
     - `charset` is a string representing the column character set, and will default to the connection character set.
     - `collation` is a string representing the column collation, and will default to the connection collation.
-    - `extra` is a string representing the column extra definition, and will default to "".
+    - `autoIncrement` is a boolean indicating whether the column is an an auto incrementing column, and will default to *false*.
     - `comment` is a string representing the column comment, and will default to "".
     - `after` is a string representing the column to add this column after, and will default to *null*.
     - `first` is a boolean indicating whether to add this column first in the table, and will default to *false*.